What Conservative MPs make of Keir Starmer's first 100 days | The Spectator

 Former special adviser

-'When you're fifteen years into government all you need is someone who looks vaguely competent and isn't a communist or marxist and the electorate will probably give you the benefit of the doubt.
+“'When you're 15 years into government all you need is someone who looks vaguely competent and isn't a communist or marxist and the electorate will probably give you the benefit of the doubt.
 It's like when you're in a nightclub at 1.30am, you don't need to be attractive or funny, just still be standing.
 I'd probably go home with Keir Starmer at 1.30am in the morning.'